singnet/dev-portal/docs/ai-developers/mpe.md

 # MPE Stateless Client
-The Client does not have to maintain the state of the last amount it had signed The client can request the last state of the given payment channel from the server.
+The client does not have to maintain the state of the last amount it had signed.
+The client can request the last state of the given payment channel from the server.
 * The server is not able to forge this state, because it was signed by the client (of course the client should check its own signature).
 * The server is obviously interested in saving and sending the last state, otherwise it loses money.

 This section describes how the client communicates with the SingularityNET services using the Multi-Party Escrow payment channels without storing state of the payment channel.